germilos/rpssl/README.md

 2. Multi-player game
 3. Scoreboard and leaderboard retrieval

+API can be accessed via the `/api/v1` prefix.

 Swagger documentation can be accessed via the usual `/docs` path.
 ## Use Cases